How do I tell my girlfriend I'm sterile?

 I am an 18-year-old male.
 And I lost my ability to reproduce in a bull riding accident at a rodeo I competed in about two years ago.
 I would like to father children more than anything.
 And now I have a girlfriend who is talking of wanting to have kids in the future.
 But I can't bring myself to tell her that I can't because I still haven't dealt with the problem of coping with it myself.
 I need to know how to deal with the fact I cannot have kids, especially now that my significant other wants them, but is ignorant to the fact that I am sterile.
 Please help me ASAP!
 This is tearing me apart.

-Hopefully with some time, patience, and understanding, both you and your girlfriend will accept (and even embrace) the cards you've been dealt.
-While it may seem cliché, it's true that in life, when one door closes, usually another one opens.
+Hopefully with some time, patience, and understanding, both you and your girlfriend will accept (and even embrace) this situation.
+While it may seem cliché, it's often true that in life, when one door closes, another one opens.

 Originally published Feb 25, 2005

 Can’t find information on the site about your health concern or issue?